ISCPIF/spacematters/README.md

 ------

-Go to the online app : https://clementinegeo.shinyapps.io/visualisation/ Or use RStudio, open the files ui.R or server.R in the "visualisation" folder, and execute: ```Run App```
+Go to the online app : https://clementinegeo.shinyapps.io/visualisation/ Or use RStudio, open the files ui.R or server.R in the "visualisation" folder, and click : ```Run App```

-To visualise your own model results, upload csv files named "result.csv".
+To visualise your own model results, upload csv files named "resultmicro.csv" for cell description across steps, and "resultmacro.csv" for parameters and output measures across steps.